doryiii/bakkin-reader-x/README.md

     Amazon.co.jp
     https://www.amazon.co.jp/s/field-keywords=%E3%82%86%E3%82%8B%E3%82%86%E3%82%8A

+**VOLUMEINFO** files contain zero to two lines, with the first line being the volume title, and the second line contains a link to download the batch of the volume.
+Both lines, as well as the file, are optional.
+If not provided, the directory name will be used to show the volume title and no download link will be presented.

-**VOLUMEINFO** and **CHAPTERINFO** are files containing a single line with a custom volume/chapter title.
+**CHAPTERINFO** are files containing a single line with a custom chapter title.
 These files are optional.
 If not provided, the directory name ("v01", "c001" etc.) will be used instead.
 They are just there to make directory names pretty.